MaastrichtU-CDS/argos-1/README.md

 ```
 Please note : If you wish to download only the vantage6-requirements.txt file, then you have to change the path immediately in front of the "cat" command above to where you had saved the vantage6-requirements.txt file.

 Step 6 : At this point, you are ready to configure your node client.
-For this you will need some information and a couple of online support steps from Medical Data Works, such as an API private key and port numbers/IP addresses etc. Please contact Leonard ASAP to complete this step.
+For this you will need some information and a couple of online support steps from Medical Data Works, such as an API private key and port numbers/IP addresses etc. Please contact me ASAP to complete this step.
 </details>

 ### E : Connecting to the Medical Dataworks Infrastructure